ahmed-rashad-alnaggar/muhawil/README.md

 ![I Stand With Palestine Banner](./images/PalestineBanner.svg)

 Muhawil is a PHP package designed to simplify the process of loading and dumping translations.
-The name "muhawil" is derived from the Arabic word **مُحول**, meaning transformer or adapter.
+The name 'muhawil' is derived from the Arabic word **مُحَوِّل**, meaning transformer or adapter, as it facilitates reading and writing translations in several formats.

 The package natively supports 6 file types: